warfare-plugins/social-warfare/readme.txt

 * Flipboard
 * Email

-In addition to the extra social networks, you can also reactivate, track and display <strong>Twitter tweet counts</strong>!
+In addition to the extra social networks, you can also reactivate, track and display **Twitter tweet counts**!

 = Pin All the Images =
 Enabling the Image Hover Pin Button will place a "Pin" button over top of every image inside of your content when a reader hovers their mouse over it.
 This makes every image on your page highly sharable to Pinterest!

 = Powerful Share Customization =
-> "I use Social Warfare because how things are shared when I’m not there to do it is important!"<br>
+> "I use Social Warfare - Pro because how things are shared when I’m not there to do it is important!"<br>
 > Peg Fitzpatrick, author of The Art and Science of Social Media

 Social Warfare is among the pioneers of customizing how your content is shared, particularly with Pinterest.
-It allows you to decide exactly which image, title and description appears when your content is shared on sites like Facebook and Google+.
+The _Social Warfare - Pro_ add-on allows you to decide exactly which image, title and description appears when your content is shared on sites like Facebook and Google+.
 This also applies to any other networks that use Open Graph data for social shares.

-On top of that, you can upload a <strong>custom Pinterest image</strong> and write a custom description so that when someone clicks the pin button, the exact image you've chosen shows up with exactly the description you've written.
+On top of that, you can upload a **custom Pinterest image** and write a custom description so that when someone clicks the pin button, the exact image you've chosen shows up with exactly the description you've written.
 No more hoping that your readers choose the best image and write an optimal description for you!

 In addition to that, you can also write a custom tweet for when someone clicks on the Twitter button.
 The exact tweet you wrote will be displayed in the Twitter share box and Social Warfare will automatically add the link to your content and your @username to the end of it.

 These capabilities are what professional social media marketers and bloggers have been waiting for.

-= Social Warfare Sharing Options, Custom Design and Placements = Customize which sharing networks you display, how your buttons look and where they show up.
+= Social Warfare - Pro Sharing Options, Custom Design and Placements = Customize which sharing networks you display, how your buttons look and where they show up.

-You can choose from 6 different button shapes, 8 different color themes <strong>plus</strong> the ability to choose custom colors for your buttons.
-The design combinations are <em>unlimited</em>.
+You can choose from 6 different button shapes, 8 different color themes **plus** the ability to choose custom colors for your buttons.
+The design combinations are _unlimited_.

 You will also get 6 different Click to Tweet styles and an option to create your own style via your theme's CSS.